mcqueenorama/tweetCopter/README.md

 It allows an unruly mob to all send commands to the copter at once.

-I didn't enable many commands because the demo would get too chaotic.
+I didn't enable many commands because the demo would get too chaotic, but for fun make it do all commands.

 One tricky thing is the drone is on wifi, but twitter is on the internet, so you need to be plugged in to the internet or else the